Tuesday, November 4, 2008

 produced and how much Walmart will pay for it.
 No negotiation, no

-• Forcing teenaged Mexican baggers to work only tips.
+discussion.
+Do what we say, or loose us. - Forcing teenaged Mexican baggers to work only tips.
 Using Chinese sweatshop/prison labor.

-• Violating environmental standards across the country:
+- Violating environmental standards across the country:

 "Enforcement agencies agree: when it comes to following rules, Wal-Mart